vladar/prismic-gatsby-coffee-sample/README.md

 ## Demo

+1. Fill in `apiEndpoint` and `apiRef` in [prismic-configuration.js](./prismic-configuration.js)

-Build this site and open in a browser.
-Open "products" page and hit "reload" button.
+2. Build this site with `gatsby develop` and open in a browser.

+3. Go to "products" page.
+It will display a single product built by Gatsby (intentionally).

+4. Hit "reload" button.
 It will trigger client-side GraphQL query to Prismic GraphQL endpoint and refresh all products dynamically.

 The nice part is that this client-side query uses the same fragments as Gatsby page query.

-In theory it should be possible to implement Prismic live previews this way (I don't have enough experience with Prismic to actually implement previews).
+In theory it should be possible to implement Prismic live previews this way.

 ## How it works